mnot/I-D/httpbis-alt-svc/draft.md

 # Acknowledgements

-Thanks to Eliot Lear, Stephen Farrell, Guy Podjarny, Stephen Ludin, Erik Nygren, Paul Hoffman, Adam Langley and Will Chan for their feedback and suggestions.
+Thanks to Eliot Lear, Stephen Farrell, Guy Podjarny, Stephen Ludin, Erik Nygren, Paul Hoffman, Adam Langley, Will Chan and Richard Barnes for their feedback and suggestions.

 The Alt-Svc header field was influenced by the design of the Alternate-Protocol header in SPDY.